 The problem of WhatsApp Video Calls not working on iPhone is usually due to WhatsApp being denied the permission to access the Camera on your device (During setup process or later).

-2. On the next screen, move to toggle next to Microphone and Camera to ON position.
+Open Settings > scroll down and tap on WhatsApp > On the next screen, move the toggle next to Microphone and Camera to ON position.

 Once WhatsApp is able to access the Camera and Microphone, you should be able to make voice and video calls on WhatsApp.